The construction sector looks forward to 2030

 The work going into Building 2030 is built on international benchmarks, adopting best practices from other fields and the transformation of operations brought on by digitalisation and new technologies.

-The consortium consists of Aalto University and 21 companies from the construction sector: A-Insinöörit, Amplit, Consolis Parma, Fira, Fluent Progress, Granlund, Haahtela, Jatke, Lujatalo, Peab, Pohjola Rakennus, Ramboll, Ramirent, Rejlers, Skanska, SRV, Stark, Tocoman, Trimble, Vastuu Group ja YIT.
+The consortium consists of Aalto University and 21 companies from the construction sector: A-Insinöörit, Consolis Parma, Fira, Granlund, Haahtela, Hilti, Jatke, Lujatalo, MagiCAD Group, Peab, Pohjola Rakennus, Ramboll, Ramirent, Rejlers, Skanska, SRV, Stark, Tocoman, Trimble, Vastuu Group, and YIT.

 The Building 2030 project is open by nature and welcomes all organisations interested in the development of the construction sector.

 Construction industry influencer Maija Jokela has been named School of Engineering Alumna of the Year 2022’Sustainable development and energy efficiency are at the heart of planning in construction projects.
 Together with Aalto University, we are working to make strides in these themes as well.’

 The consortium focuses on three important global trends: the digital revolution, rapid urbanisation and climate change.
 The construction sector can prepare for these trends by increasing ecological and industrial construction and by better utilising the planning and production data of construction projects.
 Other important trends identified include globalisation and the aging population.

 The core of the Building 2030 vision is built around five themes:

 In 2030, construction companies are seen as highly reliable partners.
 The construction process is transparent and understandable to all parties and end products are of high quality and finished on time and on budget.
 Construction is predictable – surprising or unforeseen cost overruns and delays are avoided.